-It didn’t take long for liberals to politicize the recent murders of
+It didn’t take long for liberals to politicize the recent

 an abortion doctor and a Holocaust Museum guard.

 The day after the museum shooting, Markos Moulitsas of Daily Kos fame praised April’s controversial Department of Homeland Security report on “Rightwing Extremism” (the one that urged law enforcement to watch out for potential terrorists lurking among pro-lifers and federalism enthusiasts).

 In Sunday’s New York Times, Frank Rich deemed the DHS report “prescient,” and warned that “homicide-saturated vituperation” from conservative talk radio might lead to more violence.

 The liberal overreaction to the crimes of two despicable “lone nuts” demonstrates that the Left is just as susceptible to terrorism panics as the Right.
 But maybe liberals are right that there’s a “teachable moment” for conservatives here, even if it isn’t the lesson Rich and Kos intend.

 It’s worth thinking about how much worse off we’d be in the midst of a burgeoning “militia panic,” had the Bush administration’s radical view of executive power become the law of the land.

 After 9/11, George Bush and Dick Cheney argued that the president could do what he deemed necessary to fight terrorism, and any laws to the contrary could be nullified by his Magic Scepter of Inherent Authority.
 Most conservatives backed the president, insisting that civil liberties at home wouldn’t suffer if we allowed him unlimited power in foreign affairs.

 But the Bush team always maintained that those powers could be used on the home front as well.
 In congressional testimony in 2006, then-attorney general Alberto Gonzales suggested that the president had inherent authority not only to wiretap international calls without a warrant, but also to listen in onAmericans’ domestic communications.